nyorain/nytl/doc/mat.md

 	// if static sized:
-	static constexpr Size rows(); // the number of rows static constexpr Size cols(); // the number of columns template<Size R, size C> static Matrix create(); // creates a new matrix with given size
+	static constexpr Size rows(); // the number of rows static constexpr Size cols(); // the number of columns template<Size R, Size C> static Matrix create(); // creates a new matrix with given size

 	// if not static sized:
 	Size rows(); // the number of rows